-- If you are experiencing interruptions or failure when using your DAW and trying to playback audio from your OS at the same time, make sure that the device sample rate matches the one of your DAW session. - In some cases, disabling the 'Exclusive mode' functionality from the 'Advanced' tabs might help when running multiple playback applications at the same time. - Disabling the 32kHz sample rate isn't mandatory, but it might help in general.
+- If you are experiencing interruptions or failure when using your DAW and trying to playback audio from your OS at the same time, make sure that the device sample rate matches the one of your DAW session. - You can disable the device and enable it again from the 'Playback' tab to refresh the driver.
+This will be similar to disconnecting and re-connecting your device, which makes Windows reset the playback configuration of the applications you are using. - In some cases, disabling the 'Exclusive mode' functionality from the 'Advanced' tab in 'Playback' Properties might help when running multiple playback applications at the same time. - Disabling the 32kHz sample rate isn't mandatory, but it might help in general.